eBay/tsv-utils/docs/TipsAndTricks.md

 ## macOS: Install GNU versions of Unix command line tools

-If you're using a Mac, one of best things you can do is install GNU versions of the typical Unix text processing tools. `cat`, `cut`, `grep`, `awk`, etc. The versions shipped with macOS are older and quite slow compared to the newer GNU versions, which are typically more than five times faster.
+If you're using a Mac, one of best things you can do is install GNU versions of the typical Unix text processing tools. `cat`, `cut`, `grep`, `awk`, etc. The versions shipped with macOS are older and quite slow compared to the newer GNU versions, which are often more than five times faster.
 The [2017 Comparative Benchmarks](comparative-benchmarks-2017.md) includes several benchmarks showing these deltas.

 The [Homebrew](https://brew.sh/) and [MacPorts](https://www.macports.org/) package managers are good ways to install these tools and many others.
 Useful packages for data processing include:
 * `coreutils` - The key Unix command line tools, including `cp`, `cat`, `cut`, `head`, `tail`, `wc`, `sort`, `uniq`, `shuf` and quite a few others.